iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 0x1     | BisCore:RepositoryModel |

-# AllOrAnyExp Using ANY Less Than Or Equal To
+# Using ANY Less Than Or Equal To

 - dataset: AllProperties.bim